-- No current need; no need for action or intervention.
-No evidence of problem with functioning in current educational environment. - Identified need requires monitoring, watchful waiting, or preventive activities.
-History or evidence of problems with functioning in current daycare or preschool environment.
-Child may be enrolled in a special program. - 2 Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning.
-Child is experiencing difficulties maintaining their behavior, attendance, and/or progress in this setting. - 3 Problems are dangerous or disabling; requires immediate and/or intensive action.
+- 0 No evidence of any needs; no need for action. - No evidence of problem with functioning in current educational environment. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - History or evidence of problems with functioning in current daycare or preschool environment.
+Child may be enrolled in a special program. - 2 Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Child is experiencing difficulties maintaining their behavior, attendance, and/or progress in this setting. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child's problems with functioning in the daycare or preschool environment place them at immediate risk of being removed from program due to their behaviors, lack of progress, or unmet needs.

-EC12.
-SOCIAL AND EMOTIONAL FUNCTIONING
+24. SOCIAL AND EMOTIONAL FUNCTIONING